maratbn/RainbowPayPress/rainbowpaypress/readme.txt

 = 1.1.0 =
 * Having stripe-php 3.4.0 explicitly request the Stripe servers to communicate via Stripe API version 2016-03-07.
+* For better privacy, loading Stripe checkout.js only when the user clicks to open the Stripe Checkout dialog.

 = 1.0.0 =
 * Initial public release.